What are Combine Harvesters?

 combine harvester

-Components of Combine Harvester
+Components of a Combine Harvester

 Different types of combine harvesters have different designs.
 Here, we’ll take the fully-fed combine harvesting machine as an example to explain its main parts.